daotrungkien/mysql-modern-cpp/README.md

 	else cout << "No mean weight value" << endl;
 ```

-Example showing how to getting back multiple typed values in a row, optional type is also used to handle nullable values:
+### Example showing how to getting back multiple typed values in a row, `optional` type is also used to handle nullable values
-(Note that, the block makes `res` destroyed at the end, which causes `mysql_free_result()` called to ensure the safety for following queries.
+Note that, the block makes `res` destroyed at the end, which causes `mysql_free_result()` called to ensure the safety for following queries.
 The alternative options are:
 - Call `res.free()` manually.
 In this way, `res` will not be useable.
 - Call `res.fetch()` to pull all query result and store locally.
-In this way, `res` can still be used while other queries are executed.)
+In this way, `res` can still be used while other queries are executed.
 ```cpp
 	int id;
 	string name;